-Name: \\\\
+Name:

-Student ID: \\\\\
+Student ID:

 Instructions: The time limit is 75 minutes.
-Please write your answers on a separate piece of paper.
+Please write your answers in the space below.
 The exam is open book and notes.
 You may use electronic devices to ONLY look at either an e-book version or electronic notes.
 You may not use the internet, program/run code or any other outside resources.
-(If you are typing on your keyboard/input device for anything other than ctrl-F to find words in the e-book or notes, this is probably not acceptable.)
-For all questions if you show work you are more likely to receive partial credit for incorrect answers.
+For all questions you must show work.